 - Pack lightly!
 Airlines have restrictions on how much your checked luggage can weigh.
 Make sure you pack what is necessary without too much excess.
-Plus, who wants to carry around that much stuff in another country? - Leave room in your suitcase for any souvenirs you may want to bring back. - Consider packing items like shampoo, conditioner, etc in plastic bags.
-In case these things leak during travel, your clothes and other items will be protected. - It's a good idea to pack a change of clothes, toothbrush, important travel documents, and any irreplaceable items in your carry on bag in the event that your checked luggage is lost. - To save space, you can roll your clothes instead of folding them. - It's best not to pack any flashy or expensive jewelry to wear while you're in country.
+Remember, your bedding and linens will be provided, so you don't need to bring these things. - Leave room in your suitcase for any souvenirs you may want to bring back. - Consider packing items like shampoo, conditioner, etc in plastic bags.
+In case these things leak during travel, your clothes and other items will be protected. - It's a good idea to pack a change of clothes, toothbrush, important travel documents, and any irreplaceable items in your carry on bag in the event that your checked luggage is lost. - To save space, you can roll your clothes instead of folding them. - It's best not to pack any flashy or expensive jewelry to wear while on your trip.